theNumberWorks/numberworks_website/numerical_cognition_methods_workshop.md

 __Program__ Come back for the program after the submission deadline, November 20, 2018.

-__Slides__ We will ask the presenters to upload their slides to the appropriate OSF Meetings page.
+__Slides__ We will ask the presenters to upload their slides to the [OSF Meetings page of the workshop](https://osf.io/view/MNCW2019/).

 ## More information